18 Tips and Tricks on How to Prepare for Iceland

 • Save

-3. Rent a car
+3. Rent a van

-TIP: If you decide to rent a car, note that the highways are narrow and aren’t entirely spacious.
+TIP: If you decide to rent a van, note that the highways are narrow and aren’t entirely spacious.
 You’ll typically be driving on one-way roads without too many pull off spots.
 So if you have to pull off to the side of the road, do so when there’s an opening because the last thing you want is to cause an accident.

 TIP: Since not all highways are paved, try not off-roading.
 There have been many stories of tourists damaging and totaling car rentals, so try your best to not be one of them!